 If you or your loved one has been injured in a motorcycle accident, we want to hear your story.
-The Lexington motorcycle accident attorneys at Minner Vines Moncus Injury Lawyers want to defend your rights to ride a motorcycle without having to suffer an injury at the hands of a negligent driver.
+The Lexington motorcycle accident attorneys at Minner Vines Injury Lawyers, PLLC want to defend your rights to ride a motorcycle without having to suffer an injury at the hands of a negligent driver.
 Contact us or call at (859) 550-2900.

 Motorcyclists deserve the same legal protections as all other drivers on the road.
 Unfortunately, a negligent driver who is distracted, intoxicated, or driving recklessly can completely change your life.
 Because motorcycles lack the same protection level as passenger vehicles, the results of an accident can be devastating – even when wearing proper safety gear.